 For LTFHD strategy to be realized, the Canadian field hockey system will evolve from an age based system to an ability based system and over time coaches will be empowered to make educated decisions as to where best to place their athletes in both a training and competitive environment.
 In order for an ability based system to become a reality it will require transitional change over time.

-We will now see the Club Championship and Festival Program follow the same path, noting that whilst an ability based system is the goal, transition will still require an age based reference which is why age is likely to continue to be a significant filter.
+We have now seen the Club Championship and Festival Program follow the same path, noting that whilst an ability based system is the goal, transition will still require an age based reference which is why age is likely to continue to be a significant filter.